smoody0208/portfolio-landing-pageV2/README.md

 * _Clone Repository in GitHub_
 * _Open Index.html in Virtual Studio Code (or your text editor of choice)_
 * _Create your own repository & push new changes to GitHub_

+_You may also visit https://smoody0208.github.io/portfolio-landing-pageV2/ to view the webpage._

 ## Known Bugs